| Lokapriya Gopinath Bordoloi, one of the makers

 in 1914 and B.L. in 1915.
 While a student, he

+was known as a good cricketer.
 On his return from Calcutta Gopinath joined

 the Sonaram High School at Gauhati as Headmaster.